mak448a/AI-Drawing-Chatbot/README.md

 ## Features
-- GPT4All chatbot which is integrated with Stable Diffusion
+- AI chatbot which is integrated with Stable Diffusion
 - 2 slash commands for generating images
 - Stable Diffusion
 - SDXL Beta